 Several of you thanked Monsignor Luca and his team for giving you an opportunity to discuss the abuse crisis that is going on in the Church.
 Naturally, you find this scandal extremely difficult to understand.
 "How such a thing could have happened in the Church?"

-Some of you wrote that this scandal made you even more determined to be a good person and a good Catholic so you can help heal the Church: "I want to make a difference" one of you wrote.
-Another chose the name of a saint who helped reform the Church way back when.
+And some of you said you wanted to be a good person and a good Catholic so you can help heal the Church: "I want to make a difference" one of you wrote.

-I am humbled by your courage; it increases my determination to make things better.
+I am humbled by your courage.
+Your courage increases my determination to make things better.

 A lot of you spoke about developing your relationship with God in prayer.
-One of you defined prayer beautifully: "a personalized conversation with God."
+One letter defined prayer beautifully: "a personalized conversation with God."

-More than one of you told me that you had regained your faith or returned to it and some of your letters wisely recognized how difficult it is be a good Catholic Christian throughout one's whole life, with all its ups and downs, and unforeseen challenges.
+More than one letter told me that you had regained your faith or returned to it and a few of your letters recognized how difficult it is be a good Catholic Christian throughout your whole life, with all its ups and downs and unforeseen challenges.